Q. What basic skills are essential for a student entering this program?

 A. An ideal student would be a highly motivated individual, capable of articulating a critical stance toward his/her own ethnic/cultural/political context with an interest in religion, politics and world affairs.
 If they have a strong background in Humanities/International Relations, so much the better.

-Q. What distinguishes AUR's MA in Peace Studies form those of other institutions?
+Q. What distinguishes AUR's MA in Peace Studies from those of other institutions?

 A. Our MA has a strong cocentration on the religious component as a factor of both peace and war.
 Our MA program enables students to recognize, analyze and explain economic and political factors behind wars/conflicts in conjunction with religious elements.